haelina/follow-me-app/README.md

 The application is a Spring Boot app with Thymeleaf templates and it uses Postgres database for storing user-related data and images.

 The purpose of the app is to allow user registration and login and then the user can add images and write posts to his/her own pages.
-A user can also comment other users' images and posts, or start to follow them.
+A user can also comment and like other users' images and posts, or start to follow them.

 ## Link to Heroku